Windows Server Backup schedule is not running, with no failure messages

-1. Download (30-day free trial) and run this software.
-For system is more convenient, system backup will be set as an example to show you how it works.
+Then, download (30-day free trial) and run this software.
+For the system to be more convenient, system backup will be set as an example to show you how it works.

-2. It will bring you the intuitive interface.
+1. Launch AOMEI Backupper Server, it will bring you to the intuitive interface.
 Click Backup and then go to System Backup.

-3. As you can see, the needed partitions have been selected by default.
+2. As you can see, the system related partitions have been selected by default.
 You need to specify the backup destination location where the backup will be saved.

-4. After that, click Schedule to enable a schedule to decide when to run the backup.
-The scheduled backup will be performed with incremental backups.
-If you need to change it, click the Advanced to configure.
+3. After that, click Schedule to enable a schedule to decide when to run the backup.
+The scheduled backup will be performed with incremental backups defautly.
+If you need to change it, click Advanced to configure.